A notable minority of young people experience some form of aggression from their partner in their early relationships.

 In some cases, the abuse can be less easy to spot.
 See our article on Controlling Partners for more information.

 Young people often stay in violent relationships for a number of reasons:

 - they may feel like it was their own fault

-- they may justify the behaviour as ‘caring’
+- they may justify the behavior as ‘caring’

-- they may begin to see the behaviour as normal
+- they may begin to see the behavior as normal

 - or it may be that having a boy/girlfriend brings status.